RST.PALLADINO

 Architecture, Research & Education

-Rosita Palladino is an Italian architect, researcher, and educator with Bachelor’s and Master’s degrees in Architecture from Politecnico di Milano and professional experience in Italy, Spain, and Portugal.
-She graduated with distinction from the Master in Design Studies (Ecologies) at the Harvard University, Graduate School of Design, where she received the Ermenegildo Zegna Fellowship and served as a Teaching Fellow at the Department of History of Art & Architecture.
-Her recognitions include the Dimitris Pikionis Award and the Design Studies Domain Award, acknowledging her research agenda and contributions to the GSD research community.
+She previously served as an Adjunct at the Syracuse University School of Architecture.
+Palladino holds Bachelor's and Master's degrees in Architecture from Politecnico di Milano, with professional experience in Italy, Spain, and Portugal.
+She graduated with distinction from the Master in Design Studies (Ecologies) at Harvard University Graduate School of Design, where she received the Ermenegildo Zegna Fellowship and served as a Teaching Fellow in the Department of History of Art & Architecture.
+Her recognitions include the Dimitris Pikionis Award and the Design Studies Domain Award, in acknowledgment of her research agenda and contributions to the GSD research community